ziobroaatwit/ziobroaatwit/README.md

 I'm Aleks, graduated from Wentworth Institute of Technology with a Bachelor of Science in Computer Science.
 I make games in Unity and studied primarily topics covering Machine Learning when pursuing a Data Science minor.
-Work at Harvard University now as a Collaboration Support Engineer
+Work at Harvard University now as a Collaboration Services Engineer

 <div id="badges">
   <a href="https://www.linkedin.com/in/aleksander-ziobro/">